 Modern, huge sky scrapers are what come to mind when one thinks of Dubai.
 However, before Dubai became the shining metropolis, it was a quaint town that survived on fishing and pearl diving.
 Luckily, this side of Dubai still exists in the old part of the city.
 Bur Dubai and Deira, divided by the Dubai Creek, are the places you must visit if you want to know about Dubai’s past.
 And this is the perfect place to begin your Dubai tour.

-Begin your tour in Deira which is home to Dubai’s gold souk and spice souk.
+Among Dubai travel tips is to begin your tour in Deira which is home to Dubai’s gold souk and spice souk.
 Strolling along the narrow streets of the gold souk would give you a glimpse of hundreds of gold shops.
 This is probably the only place where you would find so much gold in just one place.
 Even if you do not want to buy anything, a visit to this place is a unique experience that you should not miss.
 Also, check out the spice souk, which is located nearby, where you can enjoy seeing and smelling different types of spices including rose buds, saffron, cinnamon, etc.